Patent Assignments in 60 Seconds.

 • Stick with the actual language the Supreme Court found effective if you can.

-2. Include Comprehensive Details
+2. Include Details

 • Clearly identify the patent or patent application being assigned by including: